amillerr/amillerr/README.md

 ## Front-end developer

 * 😊 I'm responsible, motivated, easy-to-learn Frontend Developer open to work now.
-* 😍 I like programming because it's interesting for me to create something, to make user interface live and friendly.
 * 🌱 I am currently looking for a job as a Front-end developer.
-* 👯 I will be glad to share my experience and learn from other developers.

 <h2>Languages and tools</h2>
 <br>